 Information for parents, guardians and family members

-Confidentiality is critical to the success of counselling.
-Once a student becomes a client of the Student Counselling and Wellbeing, we are bound by professional codes and legal guidance on information sharing and dis-colusure.
+Confidentiality is critical to the success of our service.
+Once a student becomes a client of the service, we are bound by professional codes and legal guidance on information sharing and disclosure.

 Student Counselling and Wellbeing is not an emergency service.
-If you are seriously concerned about a risk of suicide or severe mental health problems, it's best to contact the student's GP or the police, who have the necessary powers to take action in emergency cases.
+If you are seriously concerned about a risk of suicide or severe mental health problems, please contact the student's GP or the police.